shellhazard/bucketbuster/BUCKETS.md

 baseurl.tld/example
 ```

 Regions are of course subject to change, so it's best to assume the region is a wildcard in your regexes.
-Known regions are listed here.

 ## Amazon (S3)